odoo/documentation/inventory/barcode/setup/hardware.rst

 Set up your barcode scanner
 ===========================

-Getting started with barcode scanning in Odoo is fairly easy.
+Getting started with barcode scanning in Twenty20 is fairly easy.
 Yet, a good user experience relies on an appropriate hardware setup.
 This guide will help you through the task of choosing and configuring the barcode scanner.